-Although others in the 1950s were working with similar materials to create another plastic contraption for fishing, the next leap in the story came in 1967 when Tom Mann, an angler from Lake Eufaula, Alabama, introduced the now famous Jelly Worm.
+Although others in the 1950s were working with similar materials to create another plastic contraption for fishing, the next leap in the story came in 1967 when Tom Mann, an angler from Lake Eufaula, Alabama, introduced the now-famous Jelly Worm.
 These worms brought a new level of softness to this type of bait that had not been seen previously.
 This, in combination with translucent colors and the addition of scents blended directly into the plastic, took plastic worms to a new level.

-During this time period, bass fishing itself was emerging into a national sport with the help of tournaments and organizations such as B.A.S.S.
+During this period, bass fishing was emerging into a national sport with the help of tournaments and organizations such as B.A.S.S.
 Bass fishing was growing in popularity at an exponential rate.
 Incidentally, so was the popularity of the plastic worm as different versions started sprouting up everywhere.

-To unknowingly further the development of the plastic worm, many mail order catalogs were offering kits that allowed anglers to make their own plastic worms.
+To unknowingly further the development of the plastic worm, many mail-order catalogs were offering kits that allowed anglers to make their own plastic worms.
 This led to the next generation of plastics - the hand pours.